ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 The pilot’s commands are limited by the amount of acceleration that can be commanded through the ATC_ACCEL_P_MAX for pitch and ATC_ACCEL_R_MAX for roll.
-The initial responsiveness (crispness/sluggishness) of the aircraft to the pilot input can be adjusted through the RC_FEEL parameter.
+The initial responsiveness (crispness/sluggishness) of the aircraft to the pilot input can be adjusted through the ATC_INPUT_TC parameter (in AC 3.5 or earlier, this parameter was called RC_FEEL).
 The pilot input and these parameters are used to determine the requested rate required to achieve the desired response that is fed to the rate controller.

 The attitude controller is used to ensure the actual attitude of the aircraft matches the predicted attitude of the flight controller.
 It uses the